ByMarcuus/newDurability/src/_mod_description.md

 This lack of knowledge may result in inconsistent behavior.

+# Tips

+If you want weapon durability similar to New Vegas, add the following values to the INI (`config/newDurability.ini`):

+    - `fWeaponBaseHealth=0.2`
+    - `fWeaponSkillMult=0.0`

 # Compatibility

 This mod should be compatible with all other mods.
-However, any modifications to durability from other mods will be likely overridden by this mod.
+However, any modifications to durability from other mods will likely be overridden by this mod.

 # Important Notes